Follow TV Tropes

 • Ooh, Me Accent's Slipping: While Tim Curry does a pretty solid job retaining Pennywise's gruff Brooklyn accent, his natural British accent does occasionally slip in, most noticeably during the clown's final scene ("Go!
 Now... for if you stay, you'll lose your little mind in my deadlights, like all the others... like all the others...")

-• Promoted to Love Interest: While they already were love interests in the book, things end on a Maybe Ever After for Ben and Beverly.
-Here it ends with them marrying and having a baby.
+• Promoted to Love Interest: While they were already love interests in the book, things end on a Maybe Ever After for Ben and Beverly.
+Here, it ends with them marrying and having a baby.

-• Ragtag Bunch of Misfits: The Losers Club consists of a stuttering storyteller, an asthmatic Momma's Boy, a bespectacled Class Clown, a chubby poet, a skeptical Jewish Boy Scout, a token girl, and a token minority.
+• Ragtag Bunch of Misfits: The Losers consists of a stuttering storyteller, an asthmatic Momma's Boy, a bespectacled Class Clown, a chubby poet, a skeptical Jewish Boy Scout, a token girl, and a token minority.

-• Shout-Out: Tim Curry seems to have based Pennywise's voice and New York accent on that of vaudeville comedian Jimmy Durante.
+• Tim Curry seems to have based Pennywise's voice and New York accent on that of vaudeville comedian Jimmy Durante.

 • Spared by the Adaptation: